10 reasons why you should travel to Barcelona instead of Madrid

 How to travel in Barcelona?

-This wonderful city is located on the coast of the Mediterranean sea and therefore very well connected by land, sea, and air.
-It is one of the most popular tourist destinations in the world, and the transportation options are not scarce at all.
-Nevertheless, many overseas flights tend to come in one of the Madrid airports first (it is the capital city after all).
+This wonderful city is located on the coast of the Mediterranean Sea and therefore very well connected by land, sea, and air.
+It is one of the most popular tourist destinations in the world, and transportation options are not scarce at all.
+Nevertheless, many overseas flights tend to come to one of the Madrid airports first (it is the capital city, after all).
 It is useful to know that travel from Barcelona to Madrid will take just about 3 hours by train or 1.5 hours by plane.
 Easy, right?

 But if you are concerned about how to travel in Barcelona itself, then have no worries.
 The transportation system is very uncomplicated, but even more importantly - you can get to most places just on foot!
 When I was there, I found the TMB App very useful in understanding and calculating my travel within the city.

 What is the best time to travel to Barcelona?

 Well, it really depends on your preferences.
 I went there at the beginning of February, and for me, as a Latvian, it was super great to experience some warmth and sun in a season that technically wintered.
 With that said - Barcelona is quite great at any time in the year.
 But if you want to get the best of the best, then consider the following things.